k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 #### 3.2.2 REST API and Web Services
-External sources can also read and write data using standard [REST Web Services](/articles/15_web_services/01_web_services_overview.md), enabling direct CRUD operations into LUIs and commonDb residing in Fabric Storage.
+External sources can also read and write data using standard [REST Web Services](/articles/15_web_services/01_web_services_overview.md), enabling direct CRUD operations into LUIs and commonDb residing in Fabric storage.
 Conversely, Fabric can expose LUI MicroDB or commonDB objects to external queries using a REST API configured, generated and published by the user.
 These API functions can be invoked either by 3rd party systems or directly from any web browser.
 A Web Service is defined as a function that needs to be deployed to the K2View Fabric server.